scottscharl/todoist-nuclear-option/README.md

 Have you ever wanted to just delete all tasks and start over?

 Here's a NodeJS script that uses the [Todoist API's JavaScript SDK](https://developer.todoist.com/rest/v2/#javascript-sdk) to handle it for you.
-All you need is your Todoist API key

 ## Get Started